WootingKb/wooting-analog-sdk/SDK_USAGE.md

 ### Notes

-There is no guarenteed lifetime of the DeviceInfo structs given back, so if you wish to use any data from them, please copy it.
+* The memory of the returned structs will only be kept until the next call of `get_connected_devices_info`, so if you wish to use any data from them, please copy it or ensure you don't reuse references to old memory after calling `get_connected_devices_info` again.

 ### Expected Returns